 Psychoanalysis

-For anxiety episodes [6*], talk therapy, also referred to as psychotherapy, is typically the first line of treatment.
+For anxiety episodes, talk therapy, also known as psychotherapy, is typically the first line of treatment.
 It may assist you in understanding the underlying reasons of the illness and in creating appropriate coping strategies.
 It also helps identify and change negative thinking patterns and behaviors that contribute to anxiety.

 Drugs

-Depending on how they work, medications may reduce anxiety in a variety of ways.
-The following are the choices that are most often recommended:
+Depending on how they work, medications may reduce anxiety in various ways.
+Typically, doctors recommend the following choices:

 Although self-help techniques and routines are beneficial for maintaining your mental health, they are not always sufficient.
 If you notice that your anxiety attacks are becoming more severe or frequent, you should think about seeing a doctor to have your symptoms evaluated and to obtain appropriate treatment, such as medication or psychotherapy.